Houlton, Maine: History

 The US Army established Houlton Army Air Base in 1941 immediately adjacent to the Canada–US border.
 Prior to the United States' entry into World War II, American army pilots flew planes to the base.
 They could not fly the planes directly into Canada, a member of the British Commonwealth, because that would violate the official United States position of neutrality.
 Local farmers used their tractors to tow the planes into Canada, where the Canadians closed the Woodstock highway so that aircraft could use it as a runway.

 A Royal New Zealand Air Force pilot, officer George Newall Harrison, died on December 5, 1942, when he crashed 500 yards south of the runway while ferrying a Hudson Bomber to Britain.
 Survivors buried his body in the Evergreen Cemetery plot for veterans.
 Few other New Zealand casualties from World War II were buried in the United States of America.
 His 19-year-old radio operator, Sergeant Henry Bordewick, also died and was buried there; he was from Vancouver, British Columbia, Canada.
-The American Legion post in Houlton maintains both these Commonwealth War Graves.
+The American Legion post in Houlton maintains both these Commonwealth war graves.

-Houlton Army Air Base closed in July 1944.
+The Houlton Army Air Base closed in July 1944.
 In 1944, the Army adapted a major part of the Houlton Army Air Base for use as prisoner of war internment in Camp Houlton.
 At its peak, the internment camp held 3,700 German prisoners of war.
 Forcing prisoners of war to work violated the Geneva Convention; however, they could volunteer to work.
 Camp Houlton provided laborers for local farms to harvest peas, pick potatoes, and do other labor.
 For security reasons, the government did not allow every prisoner of war to work on the farms.
 Most prisoners selected to work did not want to harm their captors or cause trouble.
 Many farmers came to consider the prisoners of war who worked their fields as good laborers rather than enemy soldiers.
 They paid the prisoners $1/day in scrip, which the prisoners could spend at the post exchange, the base store, to buy toiletries, tobacco, chocolate, or beer.
 After the prisoners repatriated, the Army closed Camp Houlton in 1946.
 The site was redeveloped as Houlton International Airport.

+Houlton was the easternmost point of totality in the United States during the solar eclipse of April 8, 2024.
+The town spent two years preparing a three-day festival leading up to the event.
+Due to poor weather in much of the country, turnout was greater than expected.
+Attendance was estimated at 20,000 people or more, over three times the town's population.
+A large banner was unveiled, celebrating Houlton as the "Great American Eclipse's final destination" proclaiming, "The End is Here."
+The town's masonic bust of George Washington was outfitted with a pair of oversized eclipse glasses.
+After the eclipse, the thousands of visitors left the town, resulting in a miles-long traffic jam on Route 1 South.